Oscmage/DAT255_server/docs/api.markdown

 #### BODY comment *(optional)*

 An optional comment for the flag.
 If it is supplied it must be a string.
 If flagType = 1, comment is mandatory and must be a string with at least 5 characters.

+#### BODY journeyID

+This input is not validated.
+Supposed to be a String

+#### BODY dgw

+This input is not validated.
+Supposed to be a String

+## GET /flags/:journeyID

+Returns all flags for the specified journeyID.